nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 1. A button that will send the participant back to the beginning to redo the task
 2. Another button that will allow them to continue to the actual experimental task

-*Give each button a name that tells you what it's purpose is (ex: "try again") and a label that tells the participant what it does (ex: "I want to practice again")
+* Give each button a name that tells you what it's purpose is (ex: "try again") and a label that tells the participant what it does (ex: "I want to practice again")
-*Add the component of a click response to the button.
+* Add the component of a click response to the button.
 In the box labeled response type "redo" for the first button and "continue" for the second button.
 * Go to screen, and add the component of "Jump To Row."
 Add two destination boxes, one for each button.
 Set the criteria for both to "response value."
-Type in the response for each corresponding button. (it is what you wrote in the click response component)
+Type in the response for each corresponding button. hint: this will be what you wrote in the click response component
 * For the row index, you will put the corresponding row # of the spreadsheet that either goes back to the practice instructions or to the break before the experimental trials.

 #### Edit the spreadsheet